 The bill passed the state Senate, dominated by Republicans, with a 13-10 vote.
 The state House, also GOP-dominated, approved it by a 2-1 margin of 200 to 97.

 A new question emerges nationwide: Will more states join the dozen already allowing Constitutional Carry?
-Those states are Alaska, Arizona, Arkansas, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, Vermont, West Virginia and Wyoming. — Bill Miller, Contributor, Texas & U.S. Law Shield blog
+Those states are Alaska, Arizona, Arkansas, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, Vermont, West Virginia and Wyoming. — Bill Miller, Contributor, U.S. Law Shield blog